-How to Get Started with Collector for ArcGIS: Is It Really that Easy?
+How to Get Started with ArcGIS Collector: Is It Really that Easy?
 [Webinar]

-In this webinar — “How to Get Started with Collector for ArcGIS: Is it Really that Easy?” — you’ll learn how to get started in ArcGIS Online and Collector for ArcGIS.
+In this webinar — “How to Get Started with ArcGIS Collector: Is it Really that Easy?” — you’ll learn how to get started in ArcGIS Online and ArcGIS Collector.
 Start with setting up your ArcGIS Online organizational account, creating web maps, configuring editing and group share settings, and more.
-Then, the staff from the Esri water and product teams will to show you how to access and collect data in the field using Collector, from download and installation through configuring your high-accuracy Arrow Series™ GNSS receiver.
+Then, the staff from the Esri water and product teams will to show you how to access and collect data in the field using Collector, from download and installation through configuring your high-accuracy Arrow Series® GNSS receiver.

 Part I: Introductions and Audience Polling

 CHRISTA CAMPBELL: Hi, welcome to the webinar.
 I’m Christa Campbell.
-Thank you for joining us today for “Collector for ArcGIS: Is it Really That Easy?”
+Thank you for joining us today for “ArcGIS Collector: Is it Really That Easy?”
 So today I’m really excited to welcome Jeff Shaner to our webinar.
 Jeff is a product manager in our applications group.
-I asked Jeff to join us this month because we’ve had a lot of questions about Collector for ArcGIS, particularly after our September webinar with Le-Ax Water.
+I asked Jeff to join us this month because we’ve had a lot of questions about Collector, particularly after our September webinar with Le-Ax Water.

 JEFF SHANER: Thanks Christa, yeah no problem.